Allen Dulles: World War II and OSS career

-Dulles was recruited into the Office of Strategic Services by William J. Donovan in October 1941, after the outbreak of the Second World War in Europe, and on November 12, 1942, he moved to Bern, Switzerland, where he lived at Herrengasse 23 for the duration of World War II.
-As Swiss Director of the OSS, Dulles worked on intelligence about German plans and activities, and established wide contacts with German émigrés, resistance figures, and anti-Nazi intelligence officers.
-He was assisted in intelligence-gathering activities by Gero von Schulze-Gaevernitz, a German emigrant.
-Dulles also received valuable information from Fritz Kolbe, a German diplomat, one whom he described as the best spy of the war.
+on 12 November 1942.
+He rented an apartment at Herrengasse 23 for the duration of the war.
+As Swiss Director of the OSS, Dulles gathered intelligence about German plans and activities, and established wide contacts with German émigrés and resistance figures, including anti-Nazi intelligence officers.
+He was assisted by Gero von Schulze-Gaevernitz, a German emigrant.
+Dulles also received valuable information from German diplomat Fritz Kolbe, whom he described as the best spy of the war.
 Kolbe supplied secret documents about active German spies and plans for the Messerschmitt Me 262 jet fighter.

 Dulles was in contact with the Austrian resistance group around the priest Heinrich Maier, who collected information through many different contacts with scientists and the military.
-From 1943 onwards, he received very important information from this resistance group about V-1, V-2 rockets, Tiger tanks, Messerschmitt Bf 109, Messerschmitt Me 163 Komet and other aircraft and the related factories.
-Allied bombers were thus able to target war-decisive armaments factories.
-In particular, Dulles then had crucial information for Operation Crossbow and Operation Hydra.
+From 1943 onward, he received very important information from this resistance group about V-weapons, tanks, and aircraft, and related factories.
+This helped Allied bombers to target important armaments factories.
+In particular, Dulles obtained crucial information for Operation Crossbow and Operation Hydra.
 The group reported to him about the mass murder in Auschwitz.
 Through the Maier Group and Kurt Grimm, Dulles also received information about the economic situation in the Nazi sphere of influence.
 After the resistance group was uncovered by the Gestapo, Dulles sent American agents to Austria to contact any surviving members.

-Although Washington barred Dulles from making firm commitments to the plotters of the 20 July 1944 attempt to assassinate Hitler, the conspirators nonetheless gave him reports on developments in Germany, including sketchy but accurate warnings of plans for Hitler's V-1 and V-2 missiles.
+Although Washington barred Dulles from making firm commitments to the German anti-Hitler conspirators, they nonetheless gave him reports on developments in Germany, including sketchy but accurate warnings of plans for the V-1 flying bomb and V-2 rocket.

+As the Third Reich neared defeat in 1944 and 1945, Dulles and his law firm, Sullivan & Cromwell, worked with several German industrialists to move Nazi funds out of Germany's territory.
+Heinrich Himmler, Reichsführer of the German SS, began transferring Nazi wealth, including that stolen from Jewish Holocaust victims, to other countries to support a postwar "Fourth Reich."
+Brigadeführer Kurt Baron von Schröder, who cooperated with Himmler on his plan, was a business associate of Dulles.
+Dulles and Schröder created companies through which they moved Nazi wealth to other nations.
+This operation infuriated U.S. FBI Director J. Edgar Hoover, who unsuccessfully pressured President Harry S. Truman to disrupt the plan.
+However, given the ties of the British royal family to German wealth, no formal investigation began.

 Dulles was involved in Operation Sunrise, secret negotiations in March 1945 to arrange a local surrender of German forces in northern Italy.
 His actions in Operation Sunrise have been criticized by historians for offering German SS General Karl Wolff protection from prosecution at the Nuremberg trial, and creating a diplomatic rift between the U.S. and U.S.S.R.
 After the war in Europe, Dulles served for six months as the OSS Berlin station chief and later as station chief in Bern.
 The Office of Strategic Services was dissolved in October 1945 and its functions transferred to the State and War Departments.

-In 1947, Dulles served as a senior staffer on the Herter Committee.